Comparison of Small Gut and Whole Gut Microbiota of First-Degree Relatives With Adult Celiac Disease Patients and Controls

 Curator: Temi

-Abundance in Group 1: decreased abundance in FDRs of patient with CeD
+Abundance in Group 1: increased abundance in First-degree relatives (FDRs) of celiac disease (CeD) patients

 NCBI Quality ControlLinks